MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/data-collection.md

 The script runs various log gathering scripts and saves the output as xml files.
 We collect cluster and health logs, system information (MSInfo32), unfiltered event logs (failover clustering, dis diagnostics, hyper-v, storage spaces, and more), and storage diagnostics information (operational logs).
 For the latest information on what information is collected, see the [GitHub README (what we collect)](https://github.com/PowerShell/PrivateCloud.DiagnosticInfo/blob/master/README.md#what-does-the-cmdlet-output-include).

-## How to consume the XML files from Get-PCStorageDiagnosticInfo
+## How to consume XML files from Get-PCStorageDiagnosticInfo
 You can consume the data from the XML files provided in data collected by the `Get-PCStorageDiagnosticInfo` cmdlet.
 These files have information about the virtual disks, physical disks, basic cluster info and other PowerShell related outputs.

 To see the results of these outputs, open a PowerShell window and run the following steps.